infojunkie/music-l10n/README.md

 To facilitate musicological experimentation, we'll use [Jupyter](http://jupyter.org/) notebooks, which are already supported by *music21*.

 We'll also use the [Musical MIDI Accompaniment (MMA)](http://www.mellowood.ca/mma/) system, which provides a flexible model for MIDI generation, featuring rhythmic and harmonic functions.

+Of course, we'll try to use standard formats and APIs: MIDI, Web MIDI, Web Audio, MusicXML, etc.